menthas/map-reduce-projects/README.md

 This project was written using Java version 1.7 and was tested using that version.
 Any lower version will fail to compile the source code.

+## Other Requirements
+    * Java 7
+    * gradle script (used to build and handle dependencies) the `gradle` command should be in your PATH.
+OR change `a3.sh` to reflect the correct path.
+    * a working copy of hadoop. either single mode or pseudo distributed mode.

 This project includes an easy to use bash script.
 Here are some examples:

 ### Learn